nck974/diogenes/README.md

 This app is intended to assist you in cataloging everything you own, helping you avoid the clutter often associated with Diogenes Syndrome.

-The application goal is to provide a faster and more user-friendly alternative to managing your belongings compared to a plain Excel spreadsheet
+The application goal is to provide a faster and more user-friendly alternative to managing your belongings compared to a plain Excel spreadsheet.

+To minimize time consumed it is possible to make use of `Gemini AI` to automatically detect the items you add with an image.

 - [Usage](#usage)
   - [Docker](#docker)